 |Third Party Cover||Upto 7.5 L|

-The Oriental Insurance Company Ltd is headquartered at New Delhi.
-There are 30 regional offices and 1800+ operating offices across the country.
-The company also operates overseas in Nepal, Kuwait and Dubai while listing 14,000+ highly qualified and technically competent employees on it's rolls.
-From humble beginnings- at just under a lakh rupees at inception, the Gross Premium as managed by the company has reached a staggering Rs.7282.54 crores in the financial year 2013-14.
+Oriental Insurance operates overseas in Nepal, Kuwait and Dubai while listing 14,000+ highly qualified and technically competent employees on its rolls.
+From humble beginnings- at just under Rs.1 lakh at inception, the Gross Premium as managed by the company has reached a staggering Rs.7282.54 crores in the financial year 2013-14.
 Oriental specializes in providing special covers to large scale projects like power plants, steel plants, etc. while also providing niche products to attend to the specific requirements of the urban and rural population of India.

 For many of us, buying a car is a long drawn, meticulously planned event that justifies our stand as a financially independent individual.
 However, the perils that could befall your cherished vehicle are many.
 For such scenarios- and to ensure that you don’t lose your hard earned money over unintentional loss or damage caused to your car, theft, or the involvement of your vehicle in accidents that could have caused injury, loss of property or death of a third party- Oriental brings you a comprehensive and simple to execute car Insurance product.
 Oriental brings you the convenience of buying a robust Motor Insurance policy at the click of a button- and it takes all of 5 minutes!

 Sum Insured Per The Oriental Private Car Package Policy